-We will disclose voting results on a Current Report on Form 8-K that we will file with the SEC within four business days after the meeting.
+We will disclose voting results on a Current Report on Form 8-K that we will file with the Securities and Exchange Commission, or SEC, within four business days after the meeting.
 If final voting results are not available to us in time to file a Form 8-K, then we will file a Form 8-K to publish preliminary results and will provide the final results in an amendment to the Form 8-K as soon as they become available.